fixstars/ion-kit/INSTALL-LINUX.md

 ```

 ### 3. Install onnxruntime (Optional, if you use ion-bb-dnn)
-**Not currently supported on MacOS.**  If you use only cpu, you can get binary release.
+If you use only cpu, you can get binary release.
 Please visit official onnxruntime [github](https://github.com/microsoft/onnxruntime/releases/tag/v1.16.3) for latest release.

 ```sh